yhoungdev/yhoungdev/README.md

+🍌
+- Learning more about Systems engineering.
+- Reading more on the Linux Kernel and Operating system in general

 ```Call me Tom Cruise—starring in my own Vanilla Sky, chasing dreams and dodging doubt.
 Want to keep the mission going?```